 I would like to

 Individuals concerned about receding gums could undergo a range of soft tissue grafting treatments.
 When gums recede, teeth often appear longer than normal and can become sensitive.
 This is due to exposure of root dentine.
-Gum graft surgery is carried out by our Specialist Periodontist (Specialist in gum treatment).
+Gum graft surgery is carried out by a specialist in gum treatment.

 Patients will first be examined to ensure the most suitable type of treatment is carried out.
 If gum disease is present then it will need treating before gum graft surgery can takes place.